Nitrokey/nitrokey-documentation/pro/tut_OpenVPN_Server Configuration_1.md

 $ pkcs11-tool --list-objects
 ```

-Fore more commands you shall refer to the [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki/OpenPGP-card).
+Fore more commands you can refer to the [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki/OpenPGP-card).

 #### 6. Retrieve the `chain.crt` file from the CA machine

-While we keep the `client.crt`stored on the nitrokey Pro 2 device, we must retrieve the `chain.crt` file on the client machine, and store it in the adequate director.
+While we keep the `client.crt`stored on the nitrokey Pro 2 device, we must retrieve the `chain.crt` file on the client machine, and store it in the adequate directory.
 We may use `scp` as in the method explained in the server section of this guide.

 #### 7. Configure the client to interact with the Nitrokey Pro 2